 It's said that the earliest permanent building in Colorado was erected in Pueblo by Lt.
 Zebulon Pike while he explored this part of the West.
-On his heels, Colorado's earliest pioneers established Fort Pueblo, a trading post on the banks of the Arkansas River, which flows out of the nearby Sangre de Cristo mountain range.
+On his heels, Colorado's earliest pioneers established Fort Pueblo, a trading post on the banks of the Arkansas River.

 The arrival of the Denver & Rio Grande Railroad in 1872, combined with the availability of coal, came together to create what later was known as the Steel City, which became Pueblo's identity.

 But Pueblo has changed over time, steel mills giving way to the Riverwalk and family cafes joined by upscale restaurants.
 Today, the city is a thriving town that values culture and arts as well as livestock shows and hot-rod expos.
 In fact, the city's Creative Corridor runs through three historic neighborhoods, filled with galleries, museums, fountains, live music and other arts festivities.